sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 To learn more about the specific requirements for UEFI, refer to the Unified Extensible Firmware Interface specification from [http://www.uefi.org/specifications](http://www.uefi.org/specifications).

-**Note:** If you are an IT Professional and want to understand how these features work, or how to deploy them in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview).

 ## Secure boot
 Secure Boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.